yussufbiyik/simpletodo/README.md

 1. Fork this repo & clone it to your local machine.
 2. After cloning, type `npm install` to install dependencies
-3. Now you can edit the code (Sorry for no comment lines this was mostly a personal project but I will add comment lines).
+3. Now you can edit the code.
 4. Use `npm start` to test your developments
 5. Finally after finishing and testing use **pull requests** to share your developments.
 > Tip: You can use VScode [Better Comments extension](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) to highlight comment lines